 Knowing that it is not who you are, but what you do that puts you at risk, ACR Health’s initiatives educate individuals on how to modify their behavior to reduce the risk of acquiring HIV.

 The MENS Project: Strategies to cut HIV/STI risk for men

 Not long after the AIDS epidemic began in 1981, scientists discovered that HIV was most commonly spread through the exchange of bodily fluids during unprotected sex; and that condoms helped to stop the spread.
 Now there is a once-daily pill, Pre-Exposure Prophylaxis (PrEP), that significantly reduces the chance of HIV infection after unprotected sex and other risky behaviors.

 The Centers for Disease Control and Prevention reported in 2018 that of the 39,782 new HIV cases in the U.S. annually.
 Men accounted for 63% of the cases.

-In response to the increase of HIV among men, particularly young men of color, ACR Health designed the MEN’S Project to address the needs of men through empowerment activities.
-The MENS Project provides comprehensive prevention programming to include street outreach, STD (chlamydia and gonorrhea) screening, rapid HIV and Hepatitis C testing, and comprehensive individualized prevention counseling in Syracuse, Watertown, and Utica.
+In response to the increase of HIV among men, particularly young men of color, ACR Health’s programming for men is designed to address the needs of men through empowerment activities.
+The program provides comprehensive prevention programming to include street outreach, STD (chlamydia and gonorrhea) screening, rapid HIV, Syphilis and Hepatitis C testing, and comprehensive individualized prevention counseling in Syracuse, Watertown, and Utica.
 To learn more, call us at (315) 475-2430.

 Linkage & Navigation Services